remp2020/remp/Beam/go/cmd/tracker/README.md

 # REMP Tracker

 This is a gateway for storing both user and system events.
 Tracker validates the request and posts InfluxDB-formatted set of data to Kafka.
+For generic events, it also creates a Kafka topic based on provided `$category_$action`.

 ## Building